makerfactoryio/docs/docs/development-boards/sensorio/hardware-overview.md

 The board can be powered through the on-board USB Micro B connector or directly by the +5V pins of the MikroBUS connectors.
 Please check the [*Technical specifications*](../datasheet) and the [*circuit Schematics*](../schematics) for more details.

+!!! tip "Full 5V support in all the I/Os"
+	The board supports 5V input logic levels in all of the I/Os.
+The analog inputs of the Arduino and Grove interfaces provide 5V support through level conditioning stages.
+Check the [expansion interfaces](../interfaces/#level-conditioning) section for more information.

 ### ST-Link

 !!! info "The target MCU can be programmed in 3 different ways:"